gohugoio/hugo/content/concept.md

     * Base templates
     * Hugo Lists (introduces the lists concept [i.e. sections, taxonomies, etc]); this includes one of multiple forthcoming visualizations for Hugo architecture
     * Rendering Hugo Lists (i.e., ordering, grouping, etc)
-* Shortcodes and menus (templating), pagination, data, traversing local files, data-driven content, and data files have all moved out from "Extras" and into templating. *Note that there is only one stylesheet in the local example now* {{< emo ":wink:" >}}.
+* Shortcodes and menus (templating), pagination, data, traversing local files, data-driven content, and data files have all moved out from "Extras" and into templating. *Note that there is only one stylesheet in the local example now*..
 * **2017-02-26**.
 I am currently working on a new example for `readDir`.

 ### Taxonomies